Case Studies:

 - nourishment programs

-- it has assisted the organization of the Ilijan Development Organization (IUDO)— a community group of 98 farm families contracted to do reforestation and provided with livelihood enhancement programs.
-(Arocena-Francisco, H. 2003)
+- it has assisted the organization of the Ilijan Development Organization (IUDO)— a community group of 98 farm families contracted to do reforestation and provided with livelihood enhancement programmes (Arocena-Francisco, H. 2003).

 Legislation Issues